junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 The medicines in this section are grouped according to their uses.

-For example, all the medicines used to treat infections caused by worms are listed under the heading FOR WORMS.
+For example, all the medicines used to treat infections caused by worms are listed under the heading [FOR WORMS](#for-worms).

-If you want information on a medicine, look for the name of that medicine in the LIST OF MEDICINES beginning on [page 341](#page-341).
+If you want information on a medicine, look for the name of that medicine in the [LIST OF MEDICINES](#page-341).

-Or look for the medicine in the [INDEX OF MEDICINES](#page-345) beginning on [page 345](#page-345).
+Or look for the medicine in the [INDEX OF MEDICINES](#page-345).

 When you find the name you are looking for, turn to the page number shown.

-Medicines are listed according to their generic (scientific) names rather than their brand names (names given by the companies that make them).
+Medicines are listed according to their **generic (scientific) names** rather than their brand names (names given by the companies that make them).

 This is because generic names are similar everywhere, but brand names differ from place to place.